Omegapy/My-Academics-Portfolio/Graphics-and-Visualization-CSC405/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Projects Description:
-This repository is a collection of Graphics and Visualization programs with WebGL and assignments from CSC405 – Graphics and Visualization Course
+This repository is a collection of Graphics and Visualization programs with WebGL (JavaScript) and assignments from CSC405 – Graphics and Visualization Course
 at Colorado State University Global - CSU Global.

 -----------------------------------------------------------------------------------------------------------------------------